GuBenf/CMEPDA_project/README.md

 # DOCUMENTATION:
-Link to lsat updated version of documentation: file:///Users/Alberto/Desktop/Magistrale/Computing_methods/Progetto/CMEPDA_project/docs/html/dir_4fedf3bc7458de691f44ea68a2cf9143.html
+Link to lsat updated version of documentation: [Testo cliccabile](file:///Users/Alberto/Desktop/Magistrale/Computing_methods/Progetto/CMEPDA_project/docs/html/dir_4fedf3bc7458de691f44ea68a2cf9143.html)

 This repository contains the code and the data of the simulation of a Fundamental Interactions Physics Laboratory experiment, made with Geant4 for the CMEPDA exam at UNIPI.
 The experiment is aimed at measuring the mean life of the muon, using plastic scintillators